-In March of 2020, it became apparent that the spread of the novel coronavirus would severely disrupt the global economy.
-This disruption did not spare the City of Clovis but the severity of the impact has not been as deep as expected.
-While the City's unemployment rate spiked from 3.2% to 13% in May of 2020, the economy has been rebounding and showing strength despite numerous closure orders and an uncertain environment, as evidenced by the unemployment rate dropping to 5.4% in February of 2021.
-The City has also enjoyed higher than average retail sales in comparison to other cities and the state, and significantly better occupancy at hotels than both forecasted and experienced elsewhere.
-The forecasts one year ago were dire and it warranted prudence from the City, and a focused effort to support businesses in Clovis and residents in need.
+In March of 2020, it became apparent that the spread of the novel coronavirus was going to severely disrupt the global economy.
+This disruption did not spare the City of Clovis, but the severity of the impact has not been as deep as expected.
+While the City's unemployment rate spiked from 3.2% to 13% in May of 2020, the economy has been rebounding and showing strength despite numerous closure orders and an uncertain environment, as evidenced by the unemployment rate dropping to 2.5% in March of 2022.
+The City has also enjoyed higher than average retail sales when compared to other cities and the state, and significantly better occupancy at hotels than both forecasted and experienced elsewhere.
+The prudent manner that the City managed its finances and supported Clovis businesses the last two years, along with federal aid, has allowed the City to rebuild its fiscal position.
+Ongoing concerns are still present with inflation increasing rapidly and monetary policy shifting, as well as geo-political impacts to supply chains and corresponding disruptions.

-The City's rebound economically can be attributed to many quick actions the City Council took to support businesses such as: providing accurate information, providing connections to assistance programs, and providing direct assistance whenever possible.
+The City's rebound economically can be attributed to many quick actions the City Council took to support businesses, such as: providing accurate information, providing connections to assistance programs, and providing direct assistance whenever possible during the pandemic.
 However, the key to this recovery has been the effort over many years to build a strong and diverse economy that attracts high quality businesses, employees, and residents to our community.
 This provided Clovis with the resiliency needed to weather the challenges of the COVID-19 pandemic and was especially effective with strong leadership from the City Council in supporting the community through the crisis.

-Before the crisis, Clovis' economy was robust, and the City was poised to get to another level of job growth.
-As we gain deeper knowledge of the economic shifts that rapidly occurred during the pandemic, it has confirmed that the City is on solid ground economically and rapid expansion will be underway with new businesses, ideas, and way of doing business coming forth to keep Clovis strong for the long run.
-The fundamentals of a well-educated community, excellent infrastructure, good land use policies, and a heritage of hard work will provide for an economic engine that give hope for the future.
+The City is on solid ground economically and rapid expansion is underway with new businesses, ideas, and ways of doing business coming forth to keep Clovis strong for the long run.
+The fundamentals of a well-educated community, excellent infrastructure, good land use policies, and a heritage of hard work will provide for an economic engine that gives hope for the future.
 Continuing a spirit of partnership with Clovis businesses is going to be critical in reaching mutual goals of a vibrant community that allows for success of all residents.